-The District Attorney has joined CPS in identifying alternative approaches in solving Personnel and Communications problems.
-After a review of computer packages geared to assist the D.A.'s office in management and control, the prosecuters management information system (PROMIS) was selected as most closely meeting the needs in Erie County.
-This package was developed by the Institute for Law and Social Research (INSLAW) in Washington, D.C. and is currently (1977) being installed in twenty two cities across the United States.
+The District Attorney's interest in improving offender processing in an automated system resulted in a joint effort with CPS to develop the PROMIS system.
+After a review of computer packages geared to assist the D.A.'s office in management and control, the Prosecutors Management Information System (PROMIS) was selected as most closely meeting the needs in Erie County.
+This package was developed by the Institute for Law and Social Research (INSLAW) in Washington, D.C. and is currently in various developmental or operating stages in twenty-two cities across the United States.

-A grant application has been submitted to LEAA for the purpose of purchasing a mini-computer that would be installed in the District Attorney's office and linked to the EMPIRE System for the purpose of exchanging information that is vitally needed by both the D.A. and local law enforcement agencies.
-(EMPIRE/PROMIS INTERFACE)
+A grant application was approved for the purpose of purchasing a mini-computer that would be installed in the District Attorney's office and linked to the EMPIRE System for the purpose of exchanging information that is vitally needed by both the D.A. and local law enforcement agencies.

+EMPIRE/PROMIS INTERFACE

 Information needed by the District Attorney will automatically be transferred from the EMPIRE computer to the PROMIS computer by communications lines.
-Dispositions and case tracking data will be transferred from the PROMIS computer to the EMPIRE computer and made available to Criminal Justice Agencies tied directly into CPS.
+Dispositions and case tracking data will be transferred from the PROMIS computer to the EMPIRE computer and made available to participating Criminal Justice Agencies tied directly into CPS.